 Call the Police

-If you are involved in a car accident, the first thing that you need to do is call the police.
+If you are involved in a car accident, the first thing that you need to do is call the police if you are able.
 This will ensure a record of the accident and that both parties are accounted for.
 The police will also be able to provide you with instructions on what to do next.

 Get Medical Attention

 If you are injured, it is important to get medical attention immediately.
-Many people wait to see if their injuries will go away on their own, but this can often lead to further problems.
+Many people wait to see if their injuries will go away on their own, but this can often lead to further problems, including proving your injuries are a result of the collision.
 It is best to get checked out by a doctor as soon as possible after an accident.

 Exchange Information With the Other Driver